wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-The Kotlin serialization library use preprocessing (at compile time), so you have to add `org.jetbrains.kotlin.plugin.serialization` Gradle plugin.
-At the time of this writing, this article `Ktor` is using [using the old way of applying Gradle plugins](https://youtrack.jetbrains.com/issue/KTOR-1620), so we have to replace it with the new configuration.
+The Kotlin serialization library uses preprocessing (at compile time), so you have to add the `org.jetbrains.kotlin.plugin.serialization` Gradle plugin.
+At the time of writing this article, Ktor is using [using the old way of applying Gradle plugins](https://youtrack.jetbrains.com/issue/KTOR-1620), so we have to replace it with the new configuration.

 Open the `build.gradle` file and remove plugins: